 I run ahead of the other girls on our way to Boys’ Home L417 for the audition.
 It makes a good impression to arrive first.
 But when I start up the stairs of the large brick building, Judith appears right behind me.

-“We’re supposed to stay together,” she says.
+“We’re supposed to stay together,” she says, huffing and puffing.
 She thinks she can boss me around because she’s already turned 13 and I haven’t yet.

 “The three of us are together.”
 Hana’s timid voice comes up from behind Judith.
 Hana likes to have someone to follow.